Skywatch24/JS-Library/packages/server/README.md

 ```

-## Usage
+## How to use:

-Add a POST method into your server.
-Take [Express](https://github.com/expressjs/express) as an example:
+Create a POST method on your server.
+Take [Express](https://github.com/expressjs/express) as an example.

 ```
 const bodyParser = require('body-parser');